stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 ### Colour Fade

-The final outstanding requirement is to apply a colour to the particles.
+The final outstanding requirement is to apply a colour to the particles which is calculated in the shader based on particle age.
+First a second `TIMESTAMPS` characteristic is defined to output particle timestamps to the vertex buffer, which is configured in the constructor of the particle system:

 ```java
 private static ParticleSystem system(ApplicationConfiguration cfg) {